SRIPATHIB9/FOREST_FIRE_PREDICTION/README.md

 # Forest Fire Prediction

 A Machine Learning web application for predicting forest fires and the Fire Weather Index (FWI) based on meteorological data.
-Built with Python, Flask and deployed on Heroku.
+Built with Python, Flask .